 - 16 coconut macaroon cookies divided

-- 2 cups Gay Lea Real Coconut Whipped Cream plus extra for garnish
+- 2 cups prepared whipped cream (I used coconut flavoured) plus extra for garnish

-In a mixer combine cream cheese, confectioners' sugar and 2 cups of the coconut whipped cream.
+- In a mixer combine cream cheese, confectioners' sugar and 2 cups of the prepared whipped cream.
 Turn mixer on low, then gradually increase to high until the mixture is creamy and smooth.
 Scoop or pipe into serving dishes over top of the chopped macaroons.

-Use more Gay Lea Real Coconut Whipped Cream to garnish the top.
+- Use more prepared whipped cream to garnish the top.

 - Toss remaining half of the toasted coconut over top of the whipped cream.

 - Refrigerate for a minimum of 30 minutes, or up to 4 hours.
 If making ahead of time wait to garnish with the 4 coconut macaroon cookies on top until you're ready to serve.